Use an unstructured repository

 ClusterSelectors function normally.

 To configure an unstructured repository, set the value of

-unstructured in your RootSync object or ConfigManagement object.
+unstructured in your RootSync object:

 # root-sync.yaml apiVersion: configsync.gke.io/v1beta1 kind: RootSync metadata: name: ROOT_SYNC_NAME namespace: config-management-system spec: sourceFormat: unstructured git: repo: https://github.com/GoogleCloudPlatform/anthos-config-management-samples branch: main dir: config-sync-quickstart/multirepo/root auth: ssh secretRef: name: SECRET_NAME